 - In “Select a model from the list”, choose “Google Chrome OS Flex” and, in the product option, choose “Chrome OS Flex (Developer-Unstable)”;

-- Click “Continue” and insert a USB stick or flash drive into your computer’s USB port.
+- Click “Continue” and insert a USB drive into your computer’s USB port.
 Then select it and click “Continue”;

 - Once finished, restart your computer.
-Then enter the system BIOS (refer to your motherboard’s input method) or press the key ⌥ Option on Mac;
+Then, enter the system BIOS (refer to your motherboard’s instructions on how to do so) or press the Option key on a Mac.

 Ready!
 Follow the on-screen instructions to install Chrome OS Flex on your computer.
 You can also use the operating system from the flash drive without installing it first to test its functions.